tejasprak/NBASite/README.md

 # NBASite
-Just a small side-project.
+Basketball-reference clone written for fun.
 Utilizes nba_py to grab all data.
 Django+Bootsrap used.
-Incomplete.